 6. Natural Curls and Texture

-Air-dry curls to minimise heat damage and get the most of of your curl pattern.
+Air-dry curls to minimise heat damage and get the most out of your curl pattern.

 This year, consider wearing your coils loose, in a middle parting.